 We warmly welcome you to join other alumni and friends of the college in carrying on the tradition and school spirit of Crafton Hills College by becoming a member of the Crafton Hills College Alumni Association.
-Half of the money raised from annual dues will be placed into a scholarship fund for Crafton Hills College students, with the remaining half being used for operational costs.
-Membership benefits: Newsletters to keep you informed about campus programs and alumni activities; feature stories about Alumni Association Hall of Fame members; special invitations to Alumni Association members for College sponsored events and receptions; a record system to help you keep in touch with long-lost Crafton Hills College friends; tax deductible dues.
+Half of the money raised from annual dues, which are tax deductible, will be placed into a scholarship fund for Crafton Hills College students, with the remaining half being used for operational costs.